Pasi Rasimus

 Pasi Rasimus (born 6 March 1962) is a retired Finnish football midfielder.
 Being capped for Finland and playing abroad with Lillestrøm, he was sacked by Lillestrøm after riding in teammate Ivaylo Kirov' car; Kirov hit a pedestrian while both players were under the influence.
 In Finland he played for Helsingin Jalkapalloklubi, Turun Palloseura and FinnPa.

+His son Konsta is also a footballer.